The Voyager Conspiracy: Reception

 This episode may be a commentary on the conspiracy theories according to the book The Paranormal and the Paranoid: Conspiratorial Science Fiction Television.
 Alternatively, the book suggests that it was depiction of the character Seven of Nine experiencing paranoia.
 They note that Seven also struggles with psychological problems in the episode "One".

 In the book Star Trek: The Human Frontier they noted this episode as example of exploring a mental illness on the show, in this case they thought it was a depiction of schizophrenia.

 In 2019, ScreenRant noted this episode as one of the top ten Voyager plot twists, and was impressed by the message.
-They thought the moral message was "..anyone, no matter how smart they think they are, can draw a conclusion out of a pile of circumstances and be utterly wrong."
+They thought the moral message was that "anyone, no matter how smart they think they are, can draw a conclusion out of a pile of circumstances and be utterly wrong."

 Releases

 This episode was released as part of a season 6 DVD boxset on December 7, 2004.